DataIntellectTech/Feedhandler/README.md

 Each example design source can be loaded using the main driver file `blog.q`.
 Each example contains a few common functions which are outlined below.

 ### `startserver[port;frequency]`
 This function starts a thread which mimics a feed or exchange for use in all the example demonstrations.
 The feed starts listening on a port defined by the first argument and sends a simple "hello world" message at a frequency defined by the second argument.
 For simplicity the message payload is a constant size.
 This payload is pushed to a client that connects.
-By varying the feqency of the updates the behaviour of the different examples can be shown.
+By varying the frequency of the updates the behaviour of the different examples can be shown.
 The connection is via a simple TCP socket.

 ### `startclient[port]`
-This function starts a feed which connects to the feed (which must be started previously).
-The feed then recieves messages and passes these to the host kdb+ session.
-The manner and efficiency in which this data is passed back is different in each of the three examples.
+This function starts a client which connects to the feed (which must have been started previously).
+The feed then receives messages and passes these to the host kdb+ session.
+The manner and efficiency by which this data is passed back is different in each of the three examples.

 ### `getstats[]`
-This function returns statistics relating to how many mesages have been sent by the exchange, how many have been processed by the feed application and potentially how many have been passed back to the main kdb+ application.
-This functions and its return shows how the different designs relevant message queues behave.
+This function returns statistics relating to how many messages have been sent by the exchange, how many have been processed by the feed application and potentially how many have been passed back to the main kdb+ application.
+This function and its return shows how the different designs' relevant message queues behave.

 ## Design A - Simple Callback
-This is the most basic design and if the feed is either low frequency, or processing time of individual messages is short may be suitable.
+This is the most basic design and if the feed is either low frequency, or processing time of individual messages is short, may be suitable.
 The example also illustrates the usage of the `sd1` function within the core kdb+ api.
 ```
 #################################
 # Example 1(a): Simple consumer with slow message rate